- Who we are

 What we use your information for

-- We use ANPR cameras and manual patrol attendants to manage and monitor vehicle use of the car parks we manage.
-In order to enforce any parking contract and/or protect legitimate interests, your personal data may be processed as follows:
+We use ANPR cameras and manual patrol attendants to manage and monitor vehicle use of the car parks we manage.
+Other personal data is collected form you when you contact us in circumstances detailed above.
+This information is collected and processed for the following purposes:

-We may pass collective information about the use of our website or our products or services to third parties but this will not include information that can be used to identify you.
+We may pass collective information about the use of our website or our products or services to third parties but this will not include information which can be used to identify you.

 We will disclose your information if we are required to by law.
 We may disclose your information to enforcement authorities if they ask us to, or to a third party in the context of actual or threatened legal proceedings, provided we can do so without breaching data protection laws.